 We do not have the ability to conduct pre-clinical or clinical studies for our investigational product candidates without the assistance of third parties who conduct the studies on our behalf.
 These third parties are usually toxicology facilities, safety monitoring companies and clinical research organizations, or CROs, that have significant resources and experience in the conduct of pre-clinical and clinical studies.
 The toxicology facilities conduct the pre-clinical safety studies as well as all associated tasks connected with these studies.
 Safety monitoring companies collect reported adverse events that are reported from subjects during clinical trials.
 The CROs typically perform patient recruitment, project management, data management, statistical analysis, and other reporting functions.
 We intend to use several different facilities and CROs for all of our pre-clinical and clinical studies.
 We have contracted with a safety monitoring company that we intend to use for all of our clinical trials.
 If these third party toxicology facilities, the safety monitoring company or CROs do not successfully carry out their contractual duties or meet expected timelines, we may not be able to obtain regulatory approvals for our investigational product candidates on a timely basis, if at all, and we may not be able to successfully commercialize these investigational product candidates.
 If these third party toxicology facilities, the safety monitoring company or CROs do not perform satisfactorily, we may not be able to locate acceptable replacement third parties or enter into favorable agreements with these third parties, if at all.
+These third parties may also fail economically which would impact our ability to obtain and utilize the results of the studies performed by these third parties.

-We rely on third parties to manufacture sufficient quantities of compounds for use in our pre-clinical and clinical trials and future commercial operations and an interruption to this service may harm our business.
+We rely on third parties to manufacture sufficient quantities of compounds within product specifications as required by regulatory agencies for use in our pre-clinical and clinical trials and future commercial operations and an interruption to this service may harm our business.